DannieBGoode/criptomo/_posts/202205/en/2022-05-14-best-crypto-books.md

 Andreas explains how the world population has in its hands the perfect tool to be able to face the economic tyranny exerted by financial institutions and governments, which are strongly against bitcoin.

 This book is suitable for beginners.

+### <a rel="nofollow" href="https://amzn.to/3sStWCj">The Fiat Standard</a>

+{% include image_caption.html imageurl="/images/posts/202205/fiat-standard.webp" link="https://amzn.to/3sStWCj" title="The Fiat Standard" caption="The Fiat Standard" % }

+The continuation of the Bitcoin Standard looks at fiat money and its transition from the gold standard to the current one.
+Saifedean Ammous draws an analogy between bitcoin and fiat money by studying the current financial system from the perspective of cryptocurrency.

+In other words, considering fiat money as one more altcoin, its mining process, inflation and security are studied.

+This book should be read as a follow-up to *The Bitcoin Standard*, and is somewhat more dense to read than its predecessor.

 ## Best Bitcoin Getting Started Technical Book from {{ 'now' | date: "%Y" }}